jonmikeli/azureiotdevicesimulator5-pnp/docs/Help.md

 Writable properties are parsed and listed.
 They are compared to the received desired properties to control if the received values are coherent with the model.

 ### Telemtries
+Telemetries are extracted from the provided model.
+They can be defined with other types of model items or separated in referenced models (through components).

+THe simulator uses them to create dynamic messages with random values according to the types defined in the DTDL model.

 ### Commands